Events

 Italy and the Origins of Capitalism

-This workshop, brings together internationally-renowned scholars in the fields of medieval, Renaissance, and economic history doing vibrant work on the Italian and Mediterranean economies.
+This workshop, brought together internationally-renowned scholars in the fields of medieval, Renaissance, and economic history doing vibrant work on the Italian and Mediterranean economies.
 Before the Great Divergence which is the focus of much current scholarship on capitalism, there were earlier and smaller divergences: first Italy (perhaps as early as the eleventh century), then Holland, and then England experienced modern economic growth.
-In this conference, we'll examine the patterns of divergence in the Italian example and begin to think more broadly about why premodern economic history and business history can and should matter to us today.
+In this conference, we examined the patterns of divergence in the Italian example and began to think more broadly about why premodern economic history and business history can and should matter to us today.

 - 19 Nov 2018